VMware: A Diamond Hidden In Plain Sight (NYSE:VMW)

 Source: 1Q21 Earnings Call

-Assuming Tanzu revenues could follow a similar trajectory with the launch in March 20, we arrive at the following curve.
+Assuming Tanzu revenues could follow a similar trajectory with the launch on March 20, we arrive at the following curve.

 Source: Author analysis